 Peru is truly a sight to behold: the mysterious Machu Picchu, colorful cultural treasures in the Sacred Valley, awe-inspiring Amazon rainforest, and much, much more.
 No wonder adventure seekers claim Peru to be one of the best destinations in South America.
 And there is much to explore: Treat yourself to the best Peruvian cuisine, wander the historic streets of Cusco, or go beach hopping along Peru’s coast.

-Traveling to Peru is relatively safe.
+Traveling to Peru is relatively safe, ranking 7th in the safest places in South America.
 But beware of petty crime in this country.
 However, you can be assured that violent crime is no greater than in many other big cities in the world.
 Just use your street smarts and you’ll be fine.

 Paraguay 🇵🇾 – the Heart of South America